nikigawlik/gdmc_http_interface/README.md

 This repo is based on the [GDMC example mod](https://github.com/Lasbleic/gdmc_java_mod) which is based on the Forge MDK.

+## What it's all about

+(Disclaimer: This mod is in early development)

+This mod opens a HTTP interface so that other programs (on the same machine) can read and modify the world.
+It is meant as a tool to be used for the [Generative Design in Minecraft Competition](http://gendesignmc.engineering.nyu.edu/), but is not approved as a submission method, so right now it is only useful to prototype ideas!

 When you open a Minecraft world, this mod opens a HTTP Server on localhost:9000.
 This HTTP Interface currently supports two endpoints:

 ## Features / HTTP Endpoints